-Kinesis streams should have server side encryption enabled¶
+Kinesis streams should have server side encryption enabled

-Implementation options¶
+Implementation

-Choose the option that matches how you manage Terraform.
-All options satisfy this control.
+Choose the approach that matches how you manage Terraform.

 resource "aws_kinesis_stream" "this" {